youknowone/ring/docs/control.rst

     Cache storage where the cached data be saved.

-    For most of the included factories, it returns the first argument of the **Ring** factories.
+    This is an instance of BaseStorage of each data.
+It includes `backend` attribute which refers actual storage backend - the first argument of the **Ring** factories for most of the included factories.

     For example: